demirgny2012-droid/STAR-WARS-BATTLEFRONT-3/README.md

 **Step 2: Set the API Key as a Secret**

-- In your development or deployment environment (like Netlify or Vercel), find the section for managing "Secrets" or "Environment Variables".
+- In your deployment environment (like Netlify or Vercel), find the section for managing "Secrets" or "Environment Variables".
 - Create a new secret with the following name: `API_KEY`
 - In the value field, paste the API key you copied from Google AI Studio.
-- Save the secret and redeploy if necessary.
+- Save the secret.

-Once the `API_KEY` secret is set, the application will have secure access to it and will run correctly.
+**Step 3: Deploy**

+- Trigger a new deploy.
+The serverless function will automatically pick up the `API_KEY` environment variable, and the application will be ready for players.
+No further steps are needed.